JW0914/Wikis/Scripts+Configs/System Restore/Windows 10/ReadMe.md

 ######System Startup######
 - VBS Script creates an instant restore point, containing a description of "System Startup", at System Startup
-  - Description can be changed by editing
-    - __line 33:__ _sDesc = "System Startup"_

 - Task Scheduler
-  - XML export to be imported into Task Scheduler
   - Auto creates RP every time the system is initially booted or rebooted
-    - _Action - Import Task..._